-If you do not want to pay the fee to register a book copyright, and do not need the legal peace of mind that comes with officially registering a copyright, then you can copyright your book for free by simply writing it yourself.
+If you do not want to pay the fee to register a book copyright, and do not need the legal peace of mind that comes with officially registering a copyright, then you can learn how to copyright your book for free very simply – just by writing it yourself!

 In the United States, as we have just looked at, you go through the U.S. Copyright Office for all matters related to book copyrighting (and other copyrighting related formats).
 Your book must be registered first with this office before any legal action can be pursued.

 But, how are you protected if you are an author or publisher living in Germany, Canada, Japan, or the U.K.?